Sundw-818/PSAIA/README.md

 # Introduction

-This is a program to calcualte PSAIA of a protein.
+This is a program to calculate PSAIA of a protein.